UK garage: Role of MCs

 Before the emergence of UKG, ragga MCs had a difficult time in the music scene but found solid footing through garage.
 Simon Reynolds wrote in Energy Flash: "the rude-boy factor of the ragga patois voice in speed garage anthems like Gant's "Sound Bwoy Burial" probably acted to 'inoculate' against the 'effeminate' sensuality of house."

 The role of the MC, which is a central figure in UKG, originates from the Jamaican dancehall tradition of 'toasting' and its vibrant sound system culture.
-Like the Jamaican dancehall toaster, the garage MC is a typically masculine and animated character which evokes responses from the crowd and engages their attention in a gritty, provocative manner.
+Like the Jamaican dancehall toaster, the garage MC is a typically masculine and animated character who evokes responses from the crowd and engages their attention in a gritty, provocative manner.
 Reynolds provided an example of how the crowd would shout "Bo!" if they love a record which had just been dropped into the mix.
 The MC would then instruct the DJ to immediately stop the tune, manually go back to the start and "come again".